 Glencore's business commenced in 1974 (previously known as Marc Rich + Co AG) and initially focused on the physical marketing of ferrous and non-ferrous metals and minerals and crude oil, and shortly thereafter expanded into oil products.
-In 1981, Glencore acquired an established Dutch grain trading company, which created the basis for its Agricultural Products business segment, and later added coal to its Energy Products business segment.
+In 1981, Glencore acquired an established Dutch grain trading company, which created the basis for its Agricultural products business segment, and later added coal to its Energy products business segment.

 Starting in 1987, Glencore developed from a purely commodity marketing company into a diversified natural resources group through key acquisitions in mining, smelting, refining and processing in the three principal business segments.
 In 1994, the founder of Glencore sold his stake by way of a management buyout.
-The shares of Glencore International plc were listed on the Official List of the FCA, admitted to trading on the London Stock Exchange's market for listed securities and admitted to listing on the Hong Kong Stock Exchanges in May 2011.
+The shares of Glencore International plc were listed on the Official List of the Financial Conduct Authority (the "FCA"), admitted to trading on the London Stock Exchange's market for listed securities and admitted to listing on the Hong Kong Stock Exchanges in May 2011.
+On 2 May 2013, Glencore completed the acquisition of Xstrata.
 The Company's shares were admitted to trading on the Johannesburg Stock Exchange in November 2013.